Adamkevicius/UserAuthenticationAPI/README.md

 <div>
-  <h1> 📌 User Authentication Web Service </h1>
+  <h1> 📌 User Authentication API </h1>
   <p>
-    This is a User Authentication Web Service built with Java Spring Boot.
+    This is a User Authentication API built with Java Spring Boot.
     It provides secure user registration, login and email verification functionalities.
   </p>